timothy-taylor/tictactoe/README.md

-The Odin Project Assignment : create tictactoe for the CLI in Ruby
+#### The Odin Project Assignment : create tictactoe in Ruby

+A version of Tic Tac Toe to played in the command line.